About & methodology · last reviewed Jun 2026

 The problem

 When AI search emerged, an entire content industry followed — blog posts claiming to know how to rank in ChatGPT or Perplexity, almost none of it backed by data.
-Marketers were left guessing: which tactics are actually confirmed?
-Which are vendor marketing?
-Which contradict each other?
+Marketers were left guessing: which tactics are confirmed, which are vendor marketing, which contradict each other?

-BetterAISearch is a knowledge base that tracks GEO research as it publishes, scores it by source quality, and surfaces only what the evidence actually supports.
+BetterAISearch tracks GEO research as it publishes, scores it by source quality, and surfaces only what the evidence supports.
 If a finding has fewer than 3 independent sources, we say so.
 If a source contradicts a tactic, we show that too.

 How we score research